 This conversation is reminiscent of an earlier scene where Oppenheimer consults with Einstein about the fear that an atomic bomb might ignite the nitrogen in the atmosphere and destroy the Earth.
 The biography indicates that it was Edward Teller who raised this concern at the outset of the project but that by the summer of 1942 it was determined to have a “near-zero possibility” and promptly discounted.
 Although the biography offers no indications that Oppenheimer worried about this problem thereafter, he continues to fret over it in the film until the conclusion of the Trinity test.
 The apocalypse predicted by Teller obviously never occurred in reality.
 Nevertheless, the film ends with Oppenheimer recognizing that they may have initiated a “chain reaction” that would lead to destruction of the world and imagining the planet being engulfed by flame.

 While studying at Cambridge University, Oppenheimer went through a dark period in his life where he experienced depression.
-In the film, there is a scene where Oppenheimer’s differences with his academic supervisor Patrick Blackett spur him to impulsively poison his apple with potassium cyanide.
+In the film, there is a scene where Oppenheimer’s differences with his academic supervisor Patrick Blackett spur him to impulsively poison the man’s apple with potassium cyanide.
 Ultimately, he has a change of heart after a night’s sleep and intervenes at the last moment by tossing the apple away (though it is Bohr not Blackett who almost eats it).
 This disturbing incident is apparently based in historical fact and became a major issue when university officials learned about it.
 However, since Oppenheimer ought to have been arrested for attempted murder if it had really been cyanide, his biographers suppose that it was a more benign substance that merely made Blackett ill and that Blackett may have noticed after actually ingesting some.

 The film explicitly presents the spherical apple that might have taken a person’s life as analogous to the spherical A-bomb that took hundreds of thousands of lives.
 Thus while Oppenheimer succeeded in disposing of a murderous “gadget” before it could kill an individual, this was not the case with the bomb.